 The oil filter adapter can also be the cause of the problem in some cases.
-Internal O-rings can sometimes leak and cause a significant drop in pressure.
+Internal O-rings can sometimes leak and cause a significant pressure drop.

-Finding the exact source of the leak is easier if you start by cleaning the outside of the engine with a degreaser foaming spray.
+Finding the leak’s exact source is easier if you start cleaning the outside of the engine with a degreaser foaming spray.
 Protect electrical parts with plastic bags or plastic sheets and spray the degreaser around the area.
-Wait for a little and wash it out with water.
-Start the vehicle and let it run for a few minutes.
+Please wait for a little, wash it out with water, then start the vehicle and let it run for a few minutes.
 Inspect around the adapter and replace the O-ring if needed.

 Engine Oil Leak

-Any other leaks in the lubrication system can also create a drop in pressure.
+Any other leaks in the lubrication system can also create a pressure drop.
 The most common causes are, among others, the seals of the timing case and the front or rear seal of the crankshaft.
 In both cases, the leak will be greater when the engine is running.
 Be careful, though.
-The rear crankshaft oil seal is usually hidden by the transmission so the only visible sign of leakage is often a drop from the bottom of the transmission housing.
+The transmission usually hides the rear crankshaft oil seal, so the only visible sign of leakage is often a drop from the bottom of the transmission housing.

 Even a small leak can end up causing worrying problems if the source is not corrected quickly.
-Over time, the oil level may slowly fall below the required minimum level and cause air bubbles in the system that can induce significant engine damage.
+Over time, the oil level may slowly fall below the required minimum level and cause air bubbles in the system to induce significant engine damage.

 In any case, the only remedy for a seal leaking oil is to replace it without any delay.
-Be sure to check that the seal has not been damaged by another moving part to avoid facing the same problem again in a couple of weeks.
-Make sure that rotating parts with which it’s in contact are smooth and free of defects before replacing the faulty seal.
+Be sure to check that another moving part has not damaged the seal to avoid facing the same problem again in a couple of weeks.
+Ensure that rotating parts with which it’s in contact are smooth and free of defects before replacing the faulty seal.

 Low Oil Level

-Driving with a low engine oil level can create important and expensive damages as well as increasing the risk of ending up with a seized engine.
-Seizure pretty much means the death of your engine as there’s not much to be done at this point.
-The engine will need to be opened up and inspected but, in most cases, the head will be warped and the piston will have scratched the inside of the cylinders to a point of no return.
-A complete overhaul could still save the engine but the total cost may be quite high and often beyond the residual value of the vehicle.
+Driving with a low engine oil level can create severe and expensive damages and increase the risk of ending up with a seized engine.
+Seizure almost means the death of your engine, as there’s not much to be done at this point.
+The engine will need to be opened up and inspected but, in most cases, the head will be warped, and the piston will have scratched the inside of the cylinders to the point of no return.
+A complete overhaul could save the engine, but the total cost may be relatively high and often beyond the vehicle’s residual value.

 Clogged Oil Strainer

-On older vehicles, oil pans can rust and metal shavings can float inside the oil pan.
-To prevent these debris from entering the oil system, manufacturers install a strainer on the opening of the tube connected to the oil pump.
+On older vehicles, oil pans can rust, and metal shavings can float inside the oil pan.
+Manufacturers install a strainer on the tube’s opening connected to the oil pump to prevent this debris from entering the oil system.

-Normally, regular oil changes should prevent the accumulation of large debris inside the oil pan but sometimes, it’s simply not enough.
-Dust or sand may have been able to enter the valve cover and is causing the camshaft to scratch against the head, producing small metal flakes or maybe carbon deposits found on the inside of the combustion chamber fell into the oil pan.
-Whatever the case is, debris found in the pan could clog the strainer, reducing the oil pressure in the system.
+Usually, regular oil changes should prevent the accumulation of large debris inside the oil pan but sometimes, it’s simply not enough.
+Dust or sand may have been able to enter the valve cover and is causing the camshaft to scratch against the head, producing small metal flakes, or maybe carbon deposits found on the inside of the combustion chamber fell into the oil pan.
+Whatever the case is, debris found in the pan could clog the strainer, reducing the system’s oil pressure.

 When something like that happens, remove the oil pan and remove the debris and metal shavings using a vacuum cleaner.
 Do not use a blowgun or you risk pushing small metal fragments into the oil pump.
 Unclogging an oil pump is a lot more complicated than simply removing an oil pan and often requires the front cover and timing belt/chain to be removed.